andyzhangstat/andyzhangstat/README.md

 - 🔭 I am engaged in research related to statistical machine learning.
 - 🤔 I specialize in the statistical modeling and development of machine learning software.
 - ⚡  I enjoy experimenting with cutting-edge deep learning models using PyTorch.
-- 🌌 I've been actively engaged in projects centered around LLMs/prompt engineering/RAG lately.
+- 🌌 I've been actively engaged in projects centered around CV/NLP/REC SYS/LLMs/RAG.
-- 🌱 I am currently seeking job opportunities in the fields of Data Science/Machine Learning!
+- 🌱 I am currently seeking job opportunities in the fields of Data Science/Machine Learning.

 ### Using and learning 📚